 Will a hair transplant cure male pattern baldness?

 Some men find that they see promising results from the hair loss treatment alone, negating the need for a transplant after all.
-You can see hundreds of examples of Belgravia’s male hair loss clients’ regrowth in our Hair Loss Treatment Success Stories photographic gallery which visually charts their results as treatment progresses, alongside patients’ reviews and feedback.
+You can see many hundreds of examples of Belgravia's male hair loss clients' results from before and after starting their recommended courses in our Hair Loss Treatment Success Stories

 As mentioned, following surgery, it is also often necessary to use a maintenance hair loss treatment plan in order to inhibit the DHT

 - which causes genetic baldness and will not stop following a hair transplant - from attacking other areas around the top of the scalp which have not received the new donor hair.
 If you are worried about male pattern baldness and would like to discuss your treatment options talk to a hair specialist

 who will be able to explain the most effective way for you to treat your specific stage of hair loss